 We are responsible for providing a wide range of public services to the people of the county, and also represent and promote the interests of County Durham when dealing with regional, national and international affairs.

 Our powers and responsibilities are determined by Parliament with county council elections held every four years.
-The most recent elections were held in May 2017; the next are in 2021.
+The most recent elections were held in May 2021.

 We have 126 elected Members and are the largest directly elected assembly outside of Westminster.